September 18, 2010

 The recipient saw why the essay might offend people — it was pretty offensive.
 But they were quite certain that “Smiggles”, whoever he was, “did not express any sexual interest of his own in children.”
 In fact, he didn’t seem to have a sexual aspect to his personality at all.
 “He wrote that he was sexually attracted to maybe only one or two people in his entire life and it was not really a factor for him.”

 The long swathes of text he was sending to his acquaintances online were all copied (or possibly condensed) from a file on his hard drive — the “pbear” Word doc — which the Child Advocate would later examine.
-It “advocated pedophiles’ rights and the liberation of children,” by referencing “varying cultural norms across the span of time to support a premise that our modern day attitudes about pedophilia are arbitrarily constructed.”
+They found that the text “advocated pedophiles’ rights and the liberation of children,” by referencing “varying cultural norms across the span of time to support a premise that our modern day attitudes about pedophilia are arbitrarily constructed.”
 The investigators determined that it was originally to have been an essay for a college application — one that required only 500 words.
 But apparently, he just kept writing, and writing.
 It was 34 pages long by the time he was done.
 He had never sent the application to the college, but clearly, his essay topic was still on his mind.

 Another user who talked to Smiggles saved some of it; the essay’s argument centered on a total rejection of any concept of “age of consent,” in harmony with the logic behind his loathing for doctors: